Transformers: Age of Extinction

 Transformers: Age of Extinction is a 2014 American science fiction action film based on Hasbro's Transformers toy line.
-The film is the fourth installment in the Transformers film series and the sequel to Transformers: Dark of the Moon (2011).
-Like its predecessor, the film is directed by Michael Bay and written by Ehren Kruger.
-It stars Mark Wahlberg, Stanley Tucci, Kelsey Grammer, Nicola Peltz, Jack Reynor, Sophia Myles, Bingbing Li, Titus Welliver and T.J.
-Miller.
-It does not feature the original human cast from the previous three films, and instead introduces a new human cast and many new Transformers, including the Dinobots.
+It is the sequel to Transformers: Dark of the Moon (2011) and the fourth installment in the Transformers film series.
+Like its predecessor, the film was directed by Michael Bay and written by Ehren Kruger.
+It stars Mark Wahlberg and Stanley Tucci, with Kelsey Grammer, Nicola Peltz, Jack Reynor, Sophia Myles, Bingbing Li, Titus Welliver, and T.J.
+Miller in supporting roles.
+It does not feature the original human cast from the previous three films, instead introducing a new human cast and as well as new Transformers, including the Dinobots.
+In the film, inventor Cade Yeager teams up with Optimus Prime and the surviving Autobots to investigate a manhunt involving Transformers for their hostility.

-The film was the first feature film to be shot on smaller digital IMAX cameras, as well as various other film formats, such as IMAX 70mm film cameras, digital stereo 3D, and anamorphic and spherical 35mm film.